stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-Uh, Owen Shirell.
+Owen Shirell.
 Oh, getting another question in.

 #### BEN

-_(crosstalk)_ Well, to be honest, Owen's last question was really a non-question. __[laughs]__
+Well, to be honest, Owen's last question was really a non-question. __[laughs]__

 #### TIM

-_(crosstalk)_ Well done Owen.
-Uh, didn't get the last one.
+_(crosstalk)_ Well done, Owen.
+Didn't get the last one.
 A mulligan.
 A mulligan for Owen.

 #### BEN